A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators: Preliminary results: existence and critical equation

 \subsection{Existence of the solution to Problem (IOSP)}

-We first demonstrate that for this inverse spectral problem, its solution exists, primarily relying on the complete continuity of eigenvalues with respect to the potential. {Unlike the approach in \cite{V-I2019,V-I}, we provide an alternative direct and simplified proof for the existence of the potential.} \begin{theorem} For $q_0 \in \mathcal L^p$ $(p>1)$ , there exists a potential $\hat q \in \mathcal L^p$ which solves Problem ${\rm (IOSP)}$. \end{theorem}
+We first demonstrate that for this inverse spectral problem, its solution exists, primarily relying on the complete continuity of eigenvalues with respect to the potential. \begin{theorem} For $q_0 \in \mathcal L^p$ $(p>1)$ , there exists a potential $\hat q \in \mathcal L^p$ which solves Problem ${\rm (IOSP)}$. \end{theorem}

 \begin{proof} Let

 It follows from $\partial_q \lambda_{m}(q)\ne 0$ that $S_{\lambda_*}$ is a well-defined 1-codimension differentiable sub-manifold of $(\Lp, \|\cdot\|_{\mathcal L^p})$.
 For problem ${\rm (IOSP)}$, there exists a minimizing potential sequence $\{q_n\}$ such that $q_n\in S_{\lambda_*}$ $(n\in \mathbb N)$ and